 We asked, you answered, we listened.

-Last month, we asked our Community to share their perspectives at the beginning of a new U.S. presidential administration.
+In February of 2017, we asked our Community to share their perspectives at the beginning of a new U.S. presidential administration.
 We wanted to get your input on where we should focus our efforts, how much we should prioritize different strategies, and more generally, how our Community is feeling.
 We were extremely grateful to receive over 10,000 responses!
 Thank you to everyone who took the time to share your thoughts.
 Here are some of our findings and the ways your guidance will shape our work in the year ahead.

 The first section of the survey was designed to evaluate our Community’s attitudes and priorities; respondents could adjust a slider from 0-100 to indicate their standing between two opposing positions.
 Below is the average response to each question, segmented by U.S. respondents and international respondents.